 Pain Management

 This is a 12-credit online certificate program designed for those interested in the science of pain management.
 It is intended for researchers, clinicians and educators.
-All participants must have a master’s degree or higher to apply or be consented by the instructors of record.
+All participants must have a bachelor’s degree or higher to apply or be consented by the instructors of record.

 Required Courses: NURS 5101, 5102, 5103, and 5104.

+This certificate is offered by the School of Nursing.

 Post-Graduate APRN Certificate Program (Formerly Offered as Nursing Practice)